J-Yhwh/browse-track-analyze/README.md

 *  Added three additional third-party browsers (Chrome, Firefox, Opera) to MacOS for scraping
 *  Organised separate scraping tools for all browsers running on MacOS by consolidation into one Master-list - 'extract_cookies_macos.py' file

 ### FUTURE ROADMAP (LONG-TERM) ###
 ```
-*  Addition of XGBoost and Scikit-learn for deeper Machine-Learning capabilities
+*  Refinement of XGBoost and Scikit-learn for deeper Machine-Learning capabilities further down the pipeline, ideally when CSV data accumulates with substantial volume and bulk
 ```

 ### LICENSE ###